nion-software/nionswift/design/data_model.md

 Within a coordinate mapping, each axis has exactly one associated calibration or coordinate array.

-An annotated array contains an underlying array, data descriptor, and array metadata.
+An annotated array contains an underlying array, array descriptor, and array metadata.

-The data descriptor contains the intrinsic fields used to interpret the array.
+The array descriptor contains the intrinsic fields used to interpret the array.

-The array metadata contains a timestamp, structured extensions, and free-form metadata.
+The array metadata contains a creation time, extension records, and free-form metadata.

-An array header packages a data descriptor, storage data type, and array metadata.
+An array header packages an array descriptor, storage data type, and array metadata.

 Future revisions may expand the value types and/or support variable length (ragged) value types.

 ### Terms and Definitions

-An **annotated array** is one complete unit of data: an underlying array, data descriptor, and array metadata.
+An **annotated array** is one complete unit of data: an underlying array, array descriptor, and array metadata.

-An **array header** is a utility value containing a data descriptor, storage data type, and array metadata without an underlying array.
+An **array header** is a utility value containing an array descriptor, storage data type, and array metadata without an underlying array.

-A **data descriptor** contains the intrinsic fields required to interpret an underlying array.
+An **array descriptor** contains the intrinsic fields required to interpret an underlying array.

 An **intrinsic field** is information whose semantics and invariants are part of the annotated array model, such as axis groups, coordinate mappings, coordinate system references, and intensity calibrations.

 **Array metadata** is contextual information that travels with an annotated array but is not required to interpret its underlying array.

-A **structured extension** is versioned, code-interpreted array metadata whose semantics are owned outside the fundamental annotated array model.
+An **extension record** is versioned, code-interpreted array metadata whose semantics are owned outside the fundamental annotated array model.
 Examples are acquisition coordinate context and computation provenance.

 **Free-form metadata** is information that travels with an annotated array without a machine-enforced schema and is not interpreted by the annotated array model.